 Like so many other artificial baits, the frog lure has found a place in our hearts and minds, and a lot of real estate in our tackle boxes.

-We've gathered together some favorites, but feel free to add to this list with your own preferences.
+We've gathered together some of our favorites, all solid options you'll want to keep in your tackle box at all times.
 Frog lures are one of the staples of any bass fisherman's arsenal, and for good reason.
 But first, a quick explainer of the different types of frog lures.

 Types of Topwater Frog Lures